jschoeneberger/bergerblog/content/posts/rd_one/index.md

 ```
 ![](/images/rd_fake_masspt.png)

 Given we do not have any masspoints, we can forego using that command option within RDROBUST during estimation.
 The following code will execute an analysis of our RD data.
-We specify _run_z_c_ as our assignment variable, _Y_ as our dependent variable, a cut-score of zero, the data-driven bandwidth selection procedure of MSETWO (so we allow for separate bandwidths on either side of the cut-score), a triangular kernel weight, a linear specification (p=1) using the covariates we assigned to object _z_.
+We specify _run_z_c_ as our assignment variable, _Y_ as our dependent variable, a cut-score of zero, the data-driven bandwidth selection procedure MSETWO (so we allow for separate bandwidths on either side of the cut-score), a triangular kernel weight, a linear specification (p=1) using the covariates we assigned to object _z_.
 The "all=TRUE" option tells RDROBUST to report all the types of estimates and standard errors (see the RDROBUST documentation).
-See Cattaneo, Idrobo & Titiunik (2020) for recommendations on when to use separate bandwidths, kernel functions, and regression function specifications (i.e., p=1).
+See Cattaneo, Idrobo & Titiunik (2018a) and Cattaneo & Titiunik (2022) for recommendations on when to use separate bandwidths, kernel functions, and regression function specifications (i.e., p=1).

 ```
 rd_est = rdrobust(x=rd_dat$run_z_c, y=rd_dat$Y, c=0, bwselect="msetwo", kernel="triangular", p=1, covs=z,     masspoints="off", all=TRUE)